Jierark/Notes/MIT Class Notes/18.0851/Lecture 4.md

 u_{3} \\
 u_{4}
 \end{bmatrix}$$
 Now we can identify this is a fixed-free system because of the 2 in the upper left corner and the 1 in the lower right corner.
+We're building up to how to interpret that special collection of matrices we've been seeing repeatedly. $K_{n}$ describes a fixed-fixed system, and $T_{n}$ describes a free-fixed system.